 About The Association for Dressings and Sauces (ADS)

 The Association for Dressings and Sauces (ADS) was founded in 1926 and represents manufacturers of salad dressing, mayonnaise and condiment sauces and suppliers of raw materials, packaging and equipment to this segment of the food industry.
-Its purpose is to serve the best interests of industry members, its customers, and consumers of its products through a governing body of a 16-member Board of Directors and eight working committees, including the Executive Technical Board; the Quality Assurance and Technical Committees; the Consumer Awareness Committee; the Supplier Advisory Committee; the Packaging Committee; the Membership Council; and the Horseradish Information Council.
-Day-to-day administration of ADS is managed by The Kellen Company, a leading global professional services company with offices in Atlanta, Beijing, Brussels, Chicago, New York and Washington D.C.
+Its purpose is to serve the best interests of industry members, its customers, and consumers of its products through a governing body of a 16-member Board of Directors and eight working committees, including the Executive Technical Board; the Quality Assurance and Technical Committees; the Consumer Awareness Committee; the Packaging Committee; the Membership Advisory Council; and the Horseradish Information Council.
+Day-to-day administration of ADS is managed by The Kellen Company, a leading global professional services company with offices in Atlanta, Beijing, Brussels, Chicago, New York, Denver, Kansas City and Washington D.C.

 Members of ADS meet twice a year.
 The Annual Meeting in the Fall has a marketing focus.
 The Spring Technical Meeting emphasizes science-based issues and includes an Information Open House (an informal tabletop exhibit) and new product and services presentations by members.
 Additionally, several networking opportunities are provided at both meetings.
 It is through this non-proprietary exchange of information that ADS members realize some of the greatest benefits of industry collaboration.